Llanidloes Town F.C.: Ground

 Llanidloes Town play their home games at Victoria Park, situated on Victoria Avenue on the edge of the town.

 The club house was erected in the mid-1960s.
 The ground has two stands, "The Main Stand" and the "Well Lane End" which is now all seater.
-The ground has hosted several cup finals including The Montgomeryshire Cup and the League Cup.
+The ground has hosted several cup finals including the Montgomeryshire Challenge Cup and the League Cup.
 It has also hosted Welsh youth international matches.